 Music has always been one of the first things humans call upon in times of celebration, fear and tragedy.
 Doctors tell us that music enhances the function of neural networks, slows heart rate, lowers blood pressure, and further reduces stress.

-Last fall, the Foss High School orchestra class was cut from course offerings due to budget issues.
+In 2019, the Foss High School orchestra class was cut from course offerings due to budget issues.
 Confident and inspired by their Symphony2U coaching, 11 enterprising students took it upon themselves to organize their own “Zero Period” Chamber Orchestra class, and our musician coaches never missed a 6:30 am session!

 These dedicated students advanced to the Statewide Solo and Ensemble Competition!
 With the ongoing Covid-19 crisis, it is uncertain when they will compete, but their Symphony2U coaches continue to work remotely with these young musicians so they will be ready when the time comes.